artevelde-uas/LimeSurvey-LTI-Plugin/README.md

 ## Requirements

-- LimeSurvey version 3.x, 4.x
+- LimeSurvey version 3.x, (4.x may need to disable CSRF validation to work)
 - Surveys need to be activated, with a participant table set up with at least 4 attributes avaiable (the plugin will use the first 4 attributes for LTI related data)

 ## Configuration (LimeSurvey)